tipi-build/docs/docs/02-dependencies.rst

      "cpp-pre/json" : {}
   }

 The key "cpp-pre/json" is a github repository path (behind the github.com URI).
-It can be a :
+It can be any of the following :
 `
+  - ``gh-user/gh-repo`` : Github repository path
-  - ``file://`` : URI to represent a local dependency.
+  - ``file://`` : URI to represent a local dependency within the current project.
   - ``gh-user/gh-repo@file://libs/sublibrary`` : Allows to depend of one part of a remote repository.

 If the provided folders with ``file://`` contains a .tipi they will be interpreted from within the project context.